ionic-team/ionic-site/docs/0.9.0/api/views/header/index.md

 Using two-way data binding, the header bar will automatically readjust the heading title alignment when the title or buttons change.

-## AngularIonic Usage
+## Ionic-Angular Usage

-To use the dynamic header bar behavior in AngularIonic, use the `<header-bar>` directive:
+To use the dynamic header bar behavior in Ionic-Angular, use the `<header-bar>` directive:

 ```html
 <header-bar